WH-Yoshi/PolarionCopilot/README.md

 2. Git to clone this repository via this link: [Git](https://git-scm.com/downloads)
    - You can click *Next* for each step.
 3. **[Optional]** A new version of terminal to show you all this goodies going on in the scripts :)
-   - For Windows, you can use the new Windows Terminal via this link: [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701)
+   - You can use the new Windows Terminal via this link: [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701)
-   - For Linux, you can use the ZSH shell by following this link: [ZSH](https://dev.to/yogeshdev/make-your-unix-terminal-beautiful-productive-c1d)

 ### Activate and fill your environment